Interside mobile menu

 • Provide a specific example.
 Share a situation where you faced a cultural challenge at work or in a group setting, how you resolved it, and what you learned.

 • Use the STAR method.
-Structure your answer using the Situation, Task, Action, and Result (STAR) framework.
+Structure your answer using the Situation, Task, Action, and Result framework.
+The Muse has a detailed walkthrough of how to apply STAR to behavioral questions.

 Some companies may offer support with relocation costs, so it’s worth preparing an estimate for expenses like visa and permit fees, travel, and housing near your new job.
 Be ready to discuss how much you can cover personally and where you’d appreciate the company’s support.